Abhiramk1712/Automatic_Speech_Recognition/README.md

 Code-1: Coverting Speech to Text in Real-Time

-Code-2: Converting Audio File to Text
+Code-2: Converting Audio File to Text (using .wav file)